KenPainter/GenLogic/README.md

 by [Donald Organ](https://github.com/dorgan/) up until about 2012.
 GenLogic is a complete rewrite in Typescript.

+## Platforms

+The author uses Linux exclusively for dev and production.
+GenLogic uses peer authentication, which can only work on Mac and Linux.

+Windows use is not supported.

 ## Licensing

 Licensed under the Affero GPL 3.
 See [LICENSE.md](./LICENSE.md).

+The AGPL means you CAN use GenLogic in a build pipeline for any database for any purpose.

+The AGPL means you CANNOT build a network-available database building tool on top of GenLogic without providing the full source code of GenLogic and your tool.

+Contact the author at kendowns@protonmail.com for commercial licensing options.

 ## Using GenLogic